Iraqi Revolt: Background

-The Revolution
+Revolution

 Discontent with British rule materialised in May 1920 with the onset of mass meetings and demonstrations in Baghdad.
 The start of the revolution was centred on peaceful protests against British rule.
 There were large gatherings at both Sunni and Shia mosques, which showed that cooperation between the two main sects of Iraqi society was possible.
 At one of the larger meetings, 15 representatives were nominated to present the case for Iraqi independence to the British officials.
 Acting Civil Commissioner, Arnold Wilson, dismissed their demands as impractical.

 An armed revolt broke out in late June 1920.
 Ayatollah al-Shirazi issued another fatwa which read, "It is the duty of the Iraqis to demand their rights.
 In demanding them they should maintain peace and order.
 But if the English prevent them from obtaining their rights it is permitted to make use of defensive force."
 This seemed to encourage armed revolt.
 The British authorities tried to counter this by arresting a sheikh of the Zawalim tribe.
 Later, an armed band of loyal tribal warriors stormed the prison and set him free.
 The revolt soon gained momentum as the British garrisons in the mid-Euphrates region were weak and the armed tribes much stronger.
 By late July, the armed tribal rebels controlled most of the mid-Euphrates region.
 The success of the tribes caused the revolt to spread to the lower Euphrates and all around Baghdad.

 The British War Secretary, Winston Churchill, authorised immediate reinforcements from Iran that included two squadrons of the Royal Air Force.
 The use of aircraft shifted the advantage to the British and played a huge role in ending the revolt.
 Some tribes worked against the revolt since they were recognised by the British authorities and profited from the acknowledgement.
 Eventually, the rebels began to run low on supplies and funding and could not support the revolt for much longer, and the British forces had become more effective.
 The revolt ended in October 1920, when the rebels surrendered Najaf and Karbala to the British authorities.

 The Beginning of the Revolution

-Al Rumaitha incident
+Al-Rumaitha Incident

-After the Revolution was declared in Baghdad, it spread like wildfire to the South, notably to Al-Rumaitha town.
+After the Revolution was declared in Baghdad, it spread like wildfire to the South, notably to Al-Rumaitha.
 The Dhuwalim (Or Zawalim) Tribe, which was led by Sheikh Shaalan Abu al-Jun, declared war against the British and advocated for the independence of Iraq.
 The governor of Al Diwaniyah, Major Clive Kirkpatrick Daly, had instructed deputy Lieutenant P. T. Hyatt in al-Rumaitha to arrest him, which caused the Zawalim Tribe, under the leadership of Sheikh Ghathith Harjan, to revolt and rescue him from prison.

 The British were worried that the incident in al Rumaitha would spread to other parts of the region, and would become a widespread issue.
 It was theorised that the uprising was orchestrated by outsiders from Najaf, who opposed the British Mandate, rather than it being a general attack against the British administration.